 “The most satisfying part of making wine is when you know exactly what needs to be done,” says Marynissen.
 “The right time to pick for that vintage, which wines to blend for the greatest complexity, how long to age them – it’s all like hitting the sweet spot with a golf club: you’re exactly where you need to be.
 It’s magical.”

-Kristine Casey, assistant winemaker at Jackson-Triggs Winery, was born and raised in Hamilton, Ontario, just 45 minutes’ drive from Niagara.
+Kristine Casey, formerly the assistant winemaker at Jackson-Triggs Winery, was born and raised in Hamilton, Ontario, just 45 minutes’ drive from Niagara.
 Casey’s father was an amateur winemaker, so she learned about winemaking techniques at home and even used them in a school project.
 For her Grade 12 chemistry project, she made wine from the vidal grape, then distilled it several times to measure the alcohol levels¬—with a spectrometer rather than her palate since she wasn’t of drinking age.
 The project earned her an A.

 In 1995, she enrolled in the Queen’s University honors biology program in Kingston.
 The summer after she graduated, Casey worked in a Niagara vineyard, where she became more interested in winemaking professionally.
 She decided to enroll in post-graduate studies at Brock University’s Cool Climate Oenology and Viticulture Institute, which had just been launched in 1999.
 Casey was the first graduate of the program, which covered the science of wine, the cultural aspects of viticulture and sensory evaluation.